-The total score is Effectiveness plus Style/Gait/Time/Action minus Penalties (E + S/G/A/T - P).
+The total score is Effectiveness plus Style/Gait/Time minus Penalties.
+The lowest possible score is zero.
+An obstacle cannot have a negative score.
+(E + S/G/T) - P).

-6.13.2 Zero Score
+6.13.2 Zero Score -10 Point

-At all obstacles, a score of zero for Effectiveness or as a penalty results in an overall score of zero for the obstacle.
+At all obstacles, a score of -10 points zero for Effectiveness or as a penalty result in is an overall score of zero for the obstacle.